This section provides technical information for organisations tasked with implementing the ESF and for ESF beneficiaries

 The quality of its institutions, both governmental and judicial, is a key determining factor for a country's economic and societal well-being.
 Administrative capacity is increasingly recognised as a pre-requisite for delivering the EU’s treaty obligations and objectives, such as creating sustainable growth and jobs.
 The EU supports Member States’ administrations through the European Semester process and the European Structural and Investment Funds (ESIF).

 The Toolbox aims to support, guide and encourage those who want to build public administrations that will create prosperous, fair and resilient societies.
 It is intended as a reference and resource, not a prescription or a panacea, by signposting readers to existing EU policies and international practices, illustrated by almost 170 inspirational case studies.

-Simplified Cost Options (SCOs) and Joint Action Plans (JAPs) are a key tool for achieving result-orientation and simplification in the ESF, a key objective both of the Commission and the Member States for the ESF in the 2014-2020 programming period.
+Simplified Cost Options (SCOs) and Joint Action Plans (JAPs) are a key tool for achieving result orientation and simplification in the ESF, a strategic objective both for the Commission and the Member States in the 2014-2020 programming period.

 The fi-compass web portal is offering a wide range of resources for Member States, managing authorities, financial institutions, project leaders and all stakeholders.
 It provides comprehensive information on the use financial instruments under the different ESI funds.